 Sam probably walked out of school that day feeling more lost and confused than ever, but I walked away with my heart and a purpose for life.

 I was going to take my life back.
-Ex-Husband wasn’t going to have me anymore.
+The ex-husband wasn’t going to have me anymore.
 I was free from his grip and I knew what I needed to do.